Transaction Monitoring: How AI Improves Performance and Efficiency

 4. UAR/SAR filling via case management

 A non-bank entity with a partner bank (like a Fintech or a SaaS platform) typically creates an Unusual Activity Report (UAR) to file with its partner bank.
 Sardine allows the non-bank to create UARs and submit them to their bank in a secure channel without exposing PII to email.
+This process is crucial for detecting and preventing financial crimes such as money laundering and terrorist financing.

 Users can create and generate SAR/UAR reports and automatically submit them to FinCEN or appropriate authorities.